Broccoli casserole is an easy cheesy side dish for Sunday supper or the holidays! Topped with buttery Ritz crackers and the best cheese sauce.

-You can assemble the broccoli cheese casserole ahead of time and keep it in the fridge to bake the next day.
+You can assemble the broccoli cheese casserole ahead of time and keep it in the fridge for the next day.
 I would encourage this so you can focus on other meal prep the day of your feast!
 Take it out of the fridge while oven preheats.
 You may need an extra 5 to 10 minutes to the baking time.

 Storage and Make-ahead